JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 <div style="text-align: center"><img src="/assets/patagonia_images/campground.jpg" height="85%" width="85%" /></div>

 **This is the main requirement for doing the 'O'-Circuit.
-It is mandatory to have reservations for camping and refugio shelters prior to enter Torres del Paine National Park.** Two companies manage the campgrounds along the circuit: [Fantastico Sur](https://www.fantasticosur.com/web/) and [Vertice Patagonia](https://reservas.verticepatagonia.cl/index.xhtml).
+It is mandatory to have reservations for camping and refugio shelters prior to entering Torres del Paine National Park.** Two companies manage the campgrounds along the circuit: [Fantastico Sur](https://www.fantasticosur.com/web/) and [Vertice Patagonia](https://reservas.verticepatagonia.cl/index.xhtml).
 Campgrounds range from $9 to $11 USD per night, and most include  water, bathrooms, showers, electricity, gear rental, re-supply shops, and sometimes even restaurants!
 All campgrounds require reservations made ahead of time to stay the night, often asking for your passport to verify your identity.
 For the Circuit trek, the number of trekkers is limited to 80 per day.

 For our 'O' circuit, we camped at the following sites across 7 nights: